 Skip to main content

-The Court Rules Linter API is designed to work well with AI agents.
-The OpenAPI spec provides everything an LLM needs to understand and call the API.
+The Court Rules API is designed to work well with AI agents.
+The OpenAPI spec provides everything an LLM needs to understand and call the API, and the MCP server exposes both court rules and enforcement data as native agent tools.

 Step 1: Download the OpenAPI spec

-The spec is available as a live endpoint:
+The spec is available as a public endpoint (no authentication required):

 Step 2: Feed the spec to your agent